nil0blue/lxcsm_maintenance_page/README.md

 If you are going to restore a backup during the maintenance window, make sure the **LCP_BACKUP_RESTORE_STRATEGY** is set to **PREPARE_AND_SWAP**

-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.